Triester Neighbourhood: Transition Graz (Austria)

 The Triester Neighbourhood is a multi-ethnic low-income neighbourhood in the south of Graz, Austria.
 It is a target area for community work.
 The neighbourhood doesn’t have a good reputation all over the city although people like living there.

-For RESISTIRÉ three green area of different kind were chosen to be (re-)vitalised.
+For this pilot project, three green areas were chosen to be (re-)vitalised.
 There are located closely together.

-One area is a sports and play ground which is in rather poor condition.
-Users – especially young migrant men – are dissatisfied with the equipment and infrastructure there.
-Women are hardly seen.
-The young people there are target of regularly control by the police.
-Efforts so far to improve the green space came to nothing.
+One area (Dornschneiderwiese) is a sports- and playground which was in rather poor condition.
+Users – especially young migrant men – were dissatisfied with the equipment and infrastructure there, and women rarely went there.